SkyTubeTeam/SkyTube/README.md

 * Subscriptions feed

 More features will be added in the near future.

+## Requirements
+Android 4.0 (Ice Cream Sandwich) or later.
+For techies, that means an API level of 14 or greater.

 ## Download
 | Feature          | SkyTube Extra                      | SkyTube  |